carla-simulator/carla/Docs/python_api.md

 ## carla.Vehicle<a name="carla.Vehicle"></a>
 <small style="display:block;margin-top:-20px;">Inherited from _[carla.Actor](#carla.Actor)_</small></br>
 One of the most important groups of actors in CARLA.
-These include any type of vehicle from cars to trucks, motorbikes, vans, bycicles and also official vehicles such as police cars.
-A wide set of these actors is provided in [carla.BlueprintLibrary](#carla.BlueprintLibrary) to facilitate differente requirements.
+These include any type of vehicle from cars to trucks, motorbikes, vans, bicycles and also official vehicles such as police cars.
+A wide set of these actors is provided in [carla.BlueprintLibrary](#carla.BlueprintLibrary) to facilitate different requirements.
 Vehicles can be either manually controlled or set to an autopilot mode that will be conducted client-side by the <b>traffic manager</b>.

 ### Instance Variables
 - <a name="carla.Vehicle.bounding_box"></a>**<font color="#f8805a">bounding_box</font>** (_[carla.BoundingBox](#carla.BoundingBox)_)